 In Toronto, 22 year-old Scott Pilgrim is trying to make it as a bassist in the band Sex Bob-omb.
 He is also dating seventeen year-old high school girl Knives Chau.
 Scott has a dream of a girl on rollerblades with pink hair and then meets her at a party, finding that she is an American girl Ramona Flowers and works as a delivery person for Amazon.com Canada.
 Scott comes up with a delivery order so as to call her to his apartment and then asks her to out.
 His involvement with Ramona presents complications due to his wavering over breaking up with Knives.
 Soon after, Scott receives an email from one of Ramona’s ex-boyfriends challenging him to a fight to the death.
 Scott dismisses this until the ex turns up in the midst of Sex Bob-omb’s performance at a Battle of the Bands competition, displaying superpowers.
 Scott must wield his own powers to defeat him.
 He now learns that he has to take on and defeat The League of Evil Ex’s, Ramona’s seven ex’s who all have superpowers, in order to win her.

 Scott Pilgrim vs. the World was the fourth film from British director/writer Edgar Wright.
 Wright captured world attention with the cult hit of his second film Shaun of the Dead (2004).
 Subsequent to this, Edgar Wright went onto the cop show parody Hot Fuzz (2007) and then entered the Hollywood mainstream with Scott Pilgrim vs. the World.
-Ahead for Wright were a bunch of projects, including the alien body snatchers film The World’s End (2013) and getaway film Baby Driver (2017), as well as his involvement in the troubled adaptation of Marvel Comics’ Ant-Man (2015), co-writing the script for Steven Spielberg’s The Adventures of Tintin (2011) and producing the British alien invasion film Attack the Block (2011) and Ben Wheatley’s black comedy Sightseers (2012).
+Ahead for Wright were a bunch of projects, including the alien body snatchers film The World’s End (2013), the getaway film Baby Driver (2017) and the ghost story Last Night in Soho (2021), as well as his involvement in the troubled adaptation of Marvel Comics’ Ant-Man (2015), co-writing the script for Steven Spielberg’s The Adventures of Tintin (2011) and producing the British alien invasion film Attack the Block (2011) and Ben Wheatley’s black comedy Sightseers (2012).
 Scott Pilgrim vs. the World is adapted from a series of six graphic novels published by Toronto-based comic-book artist Bryan Lee O’Malley between 2004 and 2010.